PatocheLJ/videojs-google-chromecast/README.md

 # videojs-google-chromecast

-Chromecast plugin for videojs, adapted for v7.*
+Chromecast plugin for videojs, adapted for v7.*.
+The plugin also has a way to play videojs on Google Chromecast in any Webapp (Electron...).

 ## Table of Contents